Strategy11/formidable-forms/readme.txt

 * Fix: Custom CSS was not properly migrating to global settings, appearing empty instead.

 = 6.0 =
 * New: Added a new style tab when editing a form that links to the visual styler.
-Now a form can be previewed with a style in real time without the need to update the form.
+Now a form can be previewed with a style in real time without the need to update it.
 * New: Added additional logic to clean up invalid RGB color values in the styler.
 * New: Destructive actions, like deleting, now use red confirmation buttons on admin pages.
-* New: An exported form with no name will now export with the form key included in the file name instead of just exporting as -form.xml.
+* New: An exported form with no name will now export with key included in the file name instead of just exporting as -form.xml.
 * New: On submit behaviour including messages, redirect, and page content have been changed to a new Confirmation form action type, allowing them to work with conditional logic.
 * New: The styler will now show a pop up when exiting with unsaved changes.
 * New: Updated the UI to make it more modern and consistent between all the Formidable pages